Chapter 6.54

 6.54.010 Purpose of regulations.

-The council finds and declares that there exists a pet overpopulation problem in the city of Hughson that has resulted in a threat to public safety and health, inhumane treatment of animals, mass euthanasia of dogs and cats at the local animal shelters and escalating costs for animal care and control.
-The council further finds that part of the solution is for all dogs four months or older to be licensed and spayed or neutered, unless the owners purchase the appropriate licenses/permits for the privilege of maintaining the animal intact and allowing it to breed.
-The council finds that an increase in the license fee for unaltered dogs will encourage dog owners to spay/neuter their dog(s) in order to qualify for the lower altered dog license fee.
-Further, the council finds that regulating the breeding and transfer of dogs and cats will help alleviate the city’s pet overpopulation problem.
+The board of supervisors finds and declares that there exists a pet overpopulation problem in the county of Stanislaus that has resulted in a threat to public safety and health, inhumane treatment of animals, mass euthanasia of dogs and cats at the local animal shelters and escalating costs for animal care and control.
+The board of supervisors further finds that uncontrolled breeding is a contributing cause to this problem.
+The board of supervisors further finds that part of the solution is for all dogs four months or older to be licensed and spayed or neutered, unless the owners purchase the appropriate licenses/permits for the privilege of maintaining the animal intact and allowing it to breed.
+The board of supervisors also finds that an increase in the license fee for unaltered dogs will encourage dog owners to spay/neuter their dog(s) in order to qualify for the lower altered dog license fee.
+Further, the board of supervisors finds that regulating the breeding and transfer of dogs and cats will help alleviate the county’s pet overpopulation problem.
 (Ord.
+13-04(A) § 1, 2013; Ord.
 05-23 § 2, 2005)

 6.54.020 Animal ownership.